prin-r/Solana-deployment-interaction/README.md

 ### Processing an instruction

 Given the inputs to the entrypoint, the result of the instruction are updates to account's lamports and data vectors.
-In the case of helloworld, the "greeted" account's data holds a 32-bit Little-endian encoded unsigned integer, which gets incremented.
+In the case of pricedb program, the "price keeper" account's data holds a 9-bytes Borsh encoded of enum(u64) and the "validators keeper" account's data holds a 69-bytes Borsh encoded of enum(Vec<[u8;32]>)

-The program does a series of checks to ensure that the instruction is well-formed (the "greeted" account is owned by the program and has sufficient data to hold a 32-bit unsigned integer).

 The accounts slice may contain the same account in multiple positions, so a Rust `std protects any writable data::cell::RefCell`